-Student can indicate connection between facts and theory, action and purpose.
-Shows understanding of several components which are integrated conceptually showing understanding of how the parts contribute to the whole.
 Indicative verbs: compare/contrast, explain causes, integrate, analyze, relate, and apply.

-Extended Abstract
+5. Extended Abstract

-Student at this level is able to think hypothetically and can synthesize a material logically.
-Student make connections not only with in the given subject area but understanding is transferable and generalizable to different areas.
-Indicative verbs: theorize, generalize, hypothesize, reflect, generate
+At this level, the learner is able to think hypothetically and can synthesize a material logically.
+Student make connections not only within the given subject area, but also understanding is transferable and generalizable to different areas.

+Indicative verbs: theorize, generalize, hypothesize, reflect, generate.

-Topic 13: Depth of Knowledge
+Topic- 013: Depth of Knowledge